CentEDO/EcommerceProject/README.md

 # E-Commerce Product Listing Application

 This is a microservice-based e-commerce application for displaying products by category asynchronously.
+WebApplication1 folder is unnecessary, just ignore it :)

 ## Quick Start